QiuDaniel/DQPopup/README.md

 dq.present(view, animation: DQPopupAnimationFade())
 ```

-Included is a demo project showing how to fully use it.
+Example is a demo project showing how to fully use it.

 # Customization